zyannick/classify_mammograms/README.md

 ## How to run

 When you launch the code, the dataset is partitionned between test and train through the file 'data_helpers.py'.
+Your files must be in the directory 'Datasets'.

 ### Train